Want windows on your garage doors? Here’s what you need to know

 It is important to note that different styles are available depending on your garage door profile.

-How do I pick the right window insert for my garage door profile?
+How do I pick the right garage door glass inserts for my garage door profile?

-At Gryphon we offer a variety of different window inserts to suit your garage door’s profile.
+At Gryphon we offer a variety of different garage door window inserts sizes and shapes to suit your garage door’s profile.

 Window inserts for Sectional Ranch Profile garage doors